blueDog-Consulting/website/content/_index.md

 intro_image_hide_on_mobile: true
 ---

-# Developer Relations and Community consulting
+# Developer Relations and Community consultancy

 We offer a variety of services geared towards helping your company build a solid DevRel and Community program, or improve the Developer Experience with your tools and products.
 Reach out and let us know how we can help.